 This difference is expressed in the application additives of the same manufacturers, V2 and V1.
 These additives have almost the same concentration of acrylic copolymer.
 Additive V2 has a better efficiency compared to V1 additive.
 Only, the difference between these two additives is that V2 has rapeseed oil as a solvent and V1 kerosene V1 (Table A-6, see Appendix).

 Some of the additives (CF) do not contain either polymers or copolymers, but only diesel fuel at high concentrations does (30-60%).
-Based on this, their effect can be explained by dilution and winterization rather than as a consequence of crystal growth inhibition (Table A-6 (see Appendix).
+Based on this, their effect can be explained by dilution and winterization rather than because of crystal growth inhibition (Table A-6 (see Appendix).

 6. LITERATURE